edong6768/speek/README.md

 # 🔍 speek

-**speek** lets you peeks into slurm resource info such as GPU avaiability, usage per user, job status, and more.
+**speek** lets you peek into slurm resource info such as GPU avaiability, usage per user, job status, and more.

 ![image](assets/screen.png)